dsdanielpark/Gemini-API/README.md

 GeminiClient = Gemini(cookies=cookies)
 ```
 Or update cookies automatically using [broser_cookie3](https://github.com/borisbabic/browser_cookie3).
-However, this feature is incomplete, and you may need to periodically update cookie values in a .env file or json file.
-You will need to develop a logic that suits you for automatically updating cookies.
 ```python
 from gemini import Gemini

 GeminiClient = Gemini(auto_cookies=True)
 ```
+ However, `auto_cookies` feature is incomplete, and you may need to periodically update cookie values in a .env file or json file.
+You will need to develop a logic that suits you for automatically updating cookies.

+*Before proceeding, ensure that the GeminiClient object is defined without any errors.*
 <br>

 ### Text generation